bowmanmc/qb001-hello_d3/src/w01-Hello_D3.md

     });
 {% endhighlight %}

-This example is a little more involved, so let’s step through it line by line.
+This example is a little more involved, so let’s step through it a line at a time.

 {% highlight JavaScript %}
 const greetings = ['Hello', 'Hola', 'Bonjour', 'Salaam'];
 {% endhighlight %}

 This line declares an array of greetings in different languages.
-This is using the const keyword from ES6, letting the browser know that greetings should not be changed.
-If you haven’t made the move to ES6 syntax yet, feel free to use “var” instead.
+This is using the const keyword from ES6, letting the browser know that greetings array should not be modified.

 {% highlight JavaScript %}
 d3.select('#message')
 {% endhighlight %}

-This is our selection.
-The root element we’re going to be working from.
+This is our selection, same as the last example...
+This is the root element we’re going to be working from.

 {% highlight JavaScript %}
     .append('ul')
 {% endhighlight %}

-This line appends a unordered list element to the messages div.
+This line appends a unordered list element inside of the messages div.

 {% highlight JavaScript %}
     .selectAll('li')
 {% endhighlight %}

 This selection gets all of the list elements under the ul tag we just added.
-“But there aren’t any list elements there yet!”
-I can hear you saying.
-And that’s right, this syntax is a little strange, but will make more sense as you get comfortable with the library.
+This syntax is a little strange and can be hard for new D3 programmers to wrap their heads around...
+Why would we select list elements here when we know there aren't any elements there yet?
+The answer is that it makes the library more flexible in advanced situations.
+Imagine if we had a data set that was being manipulated by the user or updated in the background from the server.
+We would want to dynamically add and remove elements from the list as we received new data.
+We'll talk more about this as the course goes on, but this syntax will make more sense as you get more familiar with the library.

 {% highlight JavaScript %}
     .data(greetings)
 {% endhighlight %}

 This is where we bind our data to the list elements we just selected.
-Remember “Data Driven Documents”.
+Remember “Data Driven Documents”?
+This is going to tie our array of greetings to list elements on our page.

 {% highlight JavaScript %}
     .enter()
 {% endhighlight %}

 This line sets up the next.
-It is telling D3 that when a new item appears in the variable we passed into the data() function on line 5, we’re going to perform the following chained operation.
+It is telling D3 that when a new item appears in the array variable we passed into the data() function on line 5, we’re going to perform the following operation.

 {% highlight JavaScript %}
     .append('li').text(d => {